SolidLabResearch/WhatsInAPod/content/comparison.md

 which might involve [traversal-based query processing](cite:citesAsAuthority LinkedDataQueryStrategies), possibly [guided by the pod's known indexes or structure](cite:citesAsEvidence bogaerts_rulemlrr_2021).
 Furthermore,
-in order to arrive at a complete result set, all relevant data and intermediary links need to be accessible by the client, which might not be the case if there is a mismatch between the granularity of the documents and the policies on the data.
+in order to achieve result set completeness, all relevant data and intermediary links need to be accessible by the client, which might not be the case if there is a mismatch between the granularity of the documents and the policies on the data.